 Message from the EPS president, Christophe Rossel

-The European Physical Society is in the process of setting up a Special Activity Fund to support actions that are not in the mainstream of EPS tasks or that need special financing beyond the regular EPS budget.
+The European Physical Society has established a Special Activity Fund to support actions that are not in the mainstream of EPS tasks or that need special financing beyond the regular EPS budget.
 This Fund will be comprised of contributions from EPS Individual Members and other private sponsors and donors.
 The EPS hopes to mobilise the support of its network of over 130’000 physicist who can contribute, through their individual donations, to projects not only in Europe but also in developing countries.
-The Fund will be supervised by an independent group of persons, external to the EPS Executive Committee and checked regularly by an external audit .
+The Fund is supervised by an independent group of persons, external to the EPS Executive Committee and checked regularly by an external audit .

 The EPS has decided that it will match each donation by the same amount, until a total of 50’000 EUR is reached.
 Thus if you donate 500 EUR, EPS will match it to double the value.
 To proceed with your online payment go to the link ‘DONATE’.